Zaid-Ajaj/pulumi-tool-props/README.md

 To uninstall the plugin, you can run the following command:

 ```
-pulumi plugin rm tool template
+pulumi plugin rm tool props
 ```

 ### Update to latest version

-You can uninstall and reinstall the plugin to get the latest version of the template.
+You can uninstall and reinstall the plugin to get the latest version of the tool.

 ### Development